 TGax Editor: Please modify the 1st paragraph in this section as follows:

 The Event Request and Event Report frames enable network real-time diagnostics.
 A STA whose dot11EventsActivated is true shall support event requests and reports and shall set to 1 the Event field of the Extended Capabilities elements that it transmits.
-If dot11EventsActivated is true, a STA shall log all Transition, RSNA, peer-to-peer, and WNM log events, including the corresponding TSF, UTC Offset and Event Time Error.
+If dot11EventsActivated is true and the Event Type is not BSS Color Collision, a STA shall log all Transition, RSNA, peer-to-peer, and WNM log events, including the corresponding TSF, UTC Offset and Event Time Error.

 TGax Editor: Please add a new paragraph after the 1st paragraph in this section as follows:

+A STA whose dot11AutonomousBSSColorCollisionReportingImplemented is true shall set the Event field of the Extended Capabilities elements that it transmits to 1.

 TGax Editor: Please add a new section after 11.24.2.6 as follows:

+11.24.2.7 BSS Color Collision event

+The BSS color collision event report enables a non-AP HE STA to inform its associated AP whether a BSS color collision has occurred.
+The report carries information about the BSS color used by OBSSs that the reporting STA is able to detect.

 C.3 MIB Detail